marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 1. Noisy neighbours
     - Does the operation of one tenant have performance or scalability implications for the operation of another tenant?
 Can one tenant deny or degrade service to others?
 1. Scalability and density
-    - What are the scalability characteristics of the solution as an individual tenant scales up, and/or the number of tenants scales up?
+    - What are the scalability characteristics of the overall solution as an individual tenant scales up, and/or the number of tenants scales up?
+Can it grow elastically, shard, or scale out?
+Are there hard limits on the number of instances of particular resources you can create?
+Or the volume of data in a particular container?
 1. Portability
     - Can a tenant be moved (transparently) from one physical resource to another to resolve conflicts and/or as the tenant scales/buys more resources?
 1. Cost
     - What is the cost model for the resource?
 1. Deployment and Manageability
     - What are the deployment and manageability implications as the number of tenants scales up?
-What are the observability and monitoring characteristics for a an individual tenant?
+What are the observability and monitoring characteristics for an individual tenant?
 For the root tenant?
 1. Versioning and updates
     - Are there implications for versioning or updating tenanted solutions?
 What about the cost of updating the management plane for those services?
+Is it necessary to support individual tenants with different versions of the parent hosting environment?
+What are the uptime implications of upgrades and updates?
+1. Billing
+    - Are tenants billed for the use of your services?
+Do you have a consumption or a capacity model?
+How do you reconcile financial information with technical logs?

+These trade-offs need to be considered in conjunction with the Service Level Agreements (SLAs) that a tenant provider offers to its tenants.

 ## Shared infrastructure v. isolated infrastructure
 What about higher-level SaaS services like messaging, document creation, CRM, or telephony?
 What happens when we aggregate services outside our tenancy host?